You may wish to see an introductory page with a map first.

 During WWII the British Operational Headquarters in Malta were located inside this bastion in underground rooms built by Grand Master Lascaris.

 The Knights had little opportunity for showing their military skills as cavalrymen.
-The heavy armouries, some of them commissioned to Lombard makers, were utilized only for parades and tournaments or for being portrayed wearing them as in the portrait of Grand Master Alof de Wignacourt by Caravaggio (it opens in another window - the page was rumoured to be the lover of both men).
+The heavy armouries, some of them commissioned to Lombard makers, were utilized only for parades and tournaments or for being portrayed wearing them as in the portrait of Grand Master Alof de Wignacourt by Caravaggio (it opens in another window).

-Guns: (left) bearing the coat of arms of Grand Master Vilhena (Armoury of the Grand Masters Palace); (centre) Venetian (Maritime Museum at Vittoriosa); (right) British (St. John's Bastion)
+Guns: (left) bearing the coat of arms of Grand Master Vilhena (Armoury of the Grand Masters Palace); (centre) Venetian (Maritime Museum at Vittoriosa - you may wish to see other highly decorated Ventian guns at Nauplia); (right) British (St. John's Bastion)

 Overall view of the fortifications in the late XVIIIth century - Valletta Museum of Fine Arts: in the foreground Fort Ricasoli (left) and Fort St. Elmo (right)